Do you struggle with sewing straight?

 Keep your eyes on the edge of the fabric so you know it’s moving along the guide as it goes through the sewing machine.

-These 8 tools and strategies have helped me sew straight seams resulting in accurate seam allowances.
+These 8 tools and tips will help you sew straight seams resulting in accurate seam allowances.

 - Presser foot with adjustable guide

 - 1/4-inch presser foot